 We summarize that adaptive symbols lead to significant improvements in unregularized and regularized training with the GEP framework for this complex three-dimensional flow.
-The two introduced regularization techniques allow the development of implementable and more interpretable a{ij} and R models, which, for the first time, yield steady-state RANS predictions for k on level with the high-fidelity data.
+The two introduced regularization techniques allow the development of implementable and more interpretable $a{ij}$ and R models, which, for the first time, yield steady-state RANS predictions for k on level with the high-fidelity data.
+Notably, we show that model complexity regularization automatically selects basis tensors for $a{ij}$ that are associated with characteristic flow features, which previously required a manual alignment analysis.

-4. Conclusion
+4 Conclusion

 The concept of adaptive symbols is introduced in this paper to advance the development of physics closure models from high-fidelity data.
-The fundamentally stochastic GEP framework by Weatheritt and Sandberg [1] is extended via adaptive symbols to incorporate gradient information in order to learn accurate numerical constants.
+The fundamentally stochastic GEP framework by Weatheritt and Sandberg (2016a) is extended via adaptive symbols to incorporate gradient information in order to learn accurate numerical constants.
 A general, i.e. objective function independent, optimizer (BFGS) and a specific nonlinear least squares optimizer (LM) are compared to determine locally optimal adaptive symbol values.
 Furthermore, two regularization methods are implemented to support the development of interpretable and implementable closure models, which is typically associated with numerical constants of small magnitude and model expressions of low complexity.
-We add L_2 regularization to the objective function for the gradient-based optimization and define a novel structural model complexity metric, which allows assigning custom symbol complexities in order to incentivize the usage of certain symbols.
+We add $L_2$ regularization to the objective function for the gradient-based optimization and define a novel structural model complexity metric, which allows assigning custom symbol complexities in order to incentivize the usage of certain symbols.
 The model complexity metric is set as an additional objective function, so that candidate models of varying fitness and complexity can be compared after the training.

-The gradient-informed GEP framework is applied to four use cases to rediscover Sutherland's law (see Section 3.1), develop laminar flame speed models (see Section 3.2) and train two types of turbulence models for LES (see Section 3.3) and RANS calculations (see Section 3.4).
+The gradient-informed GEP framework is applied to four use cases to rediscover Sutherland's law (see Sect.
+3.1), develop laminar flame speed models (see Sect.
+3.2) and train two types of turbulence models for LES (see Sect.
+3.3) and RANS calculations (see Sect.
+3.4).
 All use cases demonstrate significant improvements in prediction accuracy and training convergence speed for more and less complex optimization problems, respectively.
 While the BFGS optimizer provides more flexibility for defining the objective function, the proofof-concept use case of rediscovering Sutherland's law already demonstrates the advantages of the LM optimizer for least squares objective functions.
 However, developing NLEVM for RANS calculations shows that the LM optimizer can converge to extraordinarily high numerical constants without regularization.
-L_2 regularization is effective at maintaining small magnitude constants and even speeds up training convergence for developing SGS models for LES.
-The model complexity objective function reduces the expression length of the developed NLEVM and allows identifying the optimal trade-off between prediction accuracy and model complexity.
+L2 regularization is effective at maintaining small magnitude constants and even speeds up training convergence for developing SGS models for LES.
+The model complexity objective function reduces the expression length of the developed NLEVM and improves interpretability by selecting model components that are associated with the use case's physical features.
 Furthermore, setting custom symbol complexity values is shown to be useful to prevent an excessive usage of nonlinear mathematical operators when developing laminar flame speed models.
 Finally, the implementability of the developed turbulence models, enabled by the introduced regularization methods, is demonstrated by running LES and RANS calculations, which yield promising predictions that outperform state-of-the-art turbulence models.